t3rn/t3rn/docs/main/docs/components/become-an-executor.md

 If this error **‘RpcError: 1010: Invalid Transaction: Inability to pay some fees , e.g. account balance too low’** is shown it means you need to increase your balance in used accounts, for the specific networks.

+Visit [https://faucet.t0rn.io](https://faucet.t0rn.io/) to get some T0RN.

 #### Generate keys with subkey:

-[Install Subkey](https://docs.substrate.io/reference/command-line-tools/subkey/) to generate keys.
+[Install Subkey](https://docs.substrate.io/reference/command-line-tools/subkey/) and run `subkey generate` to generate keys.
 Send the correct tokens to the account(s) depending on the networks they will operate on.